-- A. Complete Distribution To QTIP Trust.
+A. Complete Distribution To QTIP Trust.

 Most retirement plans allow the beneficiaries of a deceased participant to take a complete distribution of the participant's entire interest in the plan at one time.
-Many qualified plans require all non-spouse beneficiaries (including trusts of any type) to take such a full distribution shortly after the participant's death. - 1.
-Estate Tax Marital Deduction.
-A direct payment of the participant's full interest in the plan to a QTIP trust will qualify for the federal estate tax marital deduction.
+Many qualified plans require all non-spouse beneficiaries (including trusts of any type) to take such a full distribution shortly after the participant's death.

+1. Estate Tax Marital Deduction.

+A lump sum payment of the participant's entire interest in the plan to a QTIP trust will qualify for the federal estate tax marital deduction.
 See, e.g., PLR 9729015 (July 18, 1997) and PLR 8351097 (September 22, 1983).
 Of course, a full distribution directly to the participant's spouse will also qualify for the estate tax marital deduction.
-Thus, naming a QTIP Trust as the beneficiary of a retirement plan is done for non-tax reasons. - 2.
-Income Tax Issues.
+Thus, naming a QTIP Trust as the beneficiary of a retirement plan is done for non-tax reasons.

+2. Income Tax Issues.

 If a QTIP Trust received a complete distribution of the participant's interest in the retirement plan on or before December 31, 1999, 5-year averaging would have been available to reduce the income tax impact of receiving such a large among in one taxable year.
 After that date, 5-year averaging is no longer available (due to its repeal).
 (In the case of certain participants in qualified plans born before 1936, special 10 year averaging and capital gains treatment may be available pursuant to the transitional rule).
+See I.C.1., supra.

+3. IRD.

-See I.C.1., supra. - 3.
-IRD.
-The lump sum payment from the retirement plan to the QTIP Trust is IRD to the Trust and subject to ordinary income tax in the year received (non-taxable amounts, such as nondeductible participant contributions, are not subject to income tax). - a.
+The lump sum payment from the retirement plan to the QTIP Trust is IRD to the Trust and subject to ordinary income tax in the year received (non-taxable amounts, such as nondeductible participant contributions, are not subject to income tax).

+a.
 No IRD Deduction.

 Because the lump sum amount is paid directly to a QTIP trust, assuming all QTIP qualification requirements are met and the QTIP election is made, no estate tax will be payable on it due to the marital deduction.
 Therefore, there will not be an IRD deduction under Section 691(c) (for estate taxes paid) for income tax purposes.

-- 4. Allocation Between Principal And Income.
-Although the lump sum payment is taxable as ordinary income for income tax purposes, it should be possible to allocate the entire distribution to principal for fiduciary accounting purposes.
-There were some issues and potential problems with the allocation of receipts from retirement plans under prior Texas law.
+4. Allocation Between Principal And Income.

+Although the lump sum payment is taxable as ordinary income for income tax purposes, normally, the entire distribution would be allocated to principal for fiduciary accounting purposes.
+There were some issues and potential problems with the allocation of receipts from retirement plans under Texas law before 2004.
 For a discussion of principal and income allocation issues involving retirement plan benefits paid to a trust under pre-2004 Texas law, see Gerstner, You Have Named a Trust as the Beneficiary of Qualified Plans/IRAs - Now What?
-(Fiduciary Accounting, Tax and Other Administrative Issues to Consider When Plan/IRA Benefits Pass to a Trust), State Bar of Texas 25th Annual Advanced Estate Planning and Probate Course, June 2001 (hereinafter cited as "You have Named a Trust -Now What?"). - a.
-New Texas Uniform Principal And Income Act Allocation Rules.
-Texas law has recently been changed to provide a new rule for allocating receipts from retirement plans.
-See Texas Trust Code § 116.172, part of the newly adopted Uniform Principal and Income Act ("UPIA").
-Of course, a different allocation rule can be provided for in a Will or Trust instrument.
-For those instruments subject to UPIA, receipts from retirement plans passing to trusts are allocated as follows: - (1) Income Characterization By Payer.
-To the extent that the payer characterizes a payment as interest or a dividend, the trustee must allocate the receipt to income.
-TTC § 116.172(b). - (2) The 4% Rule.
-If no part of a payment "required to be made" is characterized as interest or a dividend, then the trustee must allocate to income "the part of the payment that does not exceed an amount equal to: (1) four percent of the fair market value of the future payment asset as determined under Subsection (d); less (2) the total amount that the trustee has allocated to income for a previous payment received... during the accounting period."
-TTC § 116.172(c).
-Amounts received are allocated to income until they aggregate during the accounting period 4% of the
+(Fiduciary Accounting, Tax and Other Administrative Issues to Consider When Plan/IRA Benefits Pass to a Trust), State Bar of Texas 25th Annual Advanced Estate Planning and Probate Course, June 2001 (hereinafter cited as "You have Named a Trust - Now What?").

+a.
+Texas Uniform Principal And Income Act Allocation Rules.

+In 2004, Texas law was changed to provide a new rule for allocating receipts from retirement plans.
+See Texas Trust Code § 116.172, which came into the law as part of Texas' adoption of the Uniform Principal and Income Act ("UPIA").
+Of course, a different principal and income allocation rule can be provided in a Will or Trust instrument.
+For those instruments subject to UPIA, receipts from retirement plans passing to trusts are allocated as follows: